dballinari/indigo/_posts/2023-07-09-double-ml-imbalanced.markdown

 ## Conclusion

 So which estimator should we use in practice when dealing with unbalanced treatment assignment?
 As in many cases: it depends.
 If the sample is small and highly unbalanced, undersampling is a good choice.
 If the sample is large I would recommend to undersample only the data used to train the machine learning models and then adjust the propensity score predictions.
 This will allow to use more data to estimate the ATE or to train other models on the $\hat\tau_i$.
-This could be particularly useful when we are interested in conditional treatment effects or in solving a policy learning problem.
+This could be particularly useful when we are interested in estimating more complex quantities, such as the conditional treatment effect or a policy learning problem.
 In any case, the baseline doubly-robust estimator should be avoided in highly unbalanced samples, unless we have a very large sample size.

 ## *Proof of the asymptotic properties*